 In some cases, the Exercises are designed to give you practice with the techniques and tools we have developed in class… other times, they are designed to introduce you to new material, which we have not yet covered in class.
 These will take some time to complete, so please do not leave them until the last moment.

-Flips: We will be test driving three or four Flips this semester.
+Flips: We will be test driving three or four (and maybe more) Flips this semester.
 These will be in-class assignments, typically associated with the Exercises.
 Flips will be distributed in advance; students are expected to come to class fully prepared to Flip.
-Flips will be graded on a 4 point scale.
+Flips will each be graded on a 4 point scale.
 Flipettes will be very short Flips (typically an online outside-of-class assignment), mostly designed to give you some rudimentary practice with concepts and applications (graded on a 2 pt. scale; everyone should get perfect scores on these).

 Course Topics [Wooldridge 4th and 5th edition chapter numbers are in square brackets (there are just a few changes with the 6th edition)]